zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 This note focuses on installing free open source vpn server tools on a VPS server to bypass internet censorship in Myanmar.
 This note is divided into two parts:

 1. Choosing cloud virtual machine (VPS) providers
-2. Choosing protocols and vpn server softwares
+2. Choosing circumvention methods (Choosing protocols and  software tools)

 ## Choosing cloud virtual machine (VPS) providers